Notice: This page requires JavaScript to function properly.

 copy

-Now there is every second year in this range on the x-axis.
-We accomplished this using the range() function (with the step parameter 2) for the ticks argument.
+Now every second year appears on the x-axis.
+This was achieved using the range() function with a step of 2 for the ticks argument.

 Axes Labels Customization